MaryOnAChair/Java-Motorcycle-Inventory/README.md

   Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

-- File Name:
-- Line Number:
-- Change:

-- File Name:
+- File Name: PartTest.Java
-- Line Number:
+- Line Number: 103-135
-- Change:
+- Change: Added tests for Min and Max for each kind of part

 ---
 #- Part J